fffelix/wecode_rw_cv/README.md

 # W3.CSS Framework CV Template

 This is a modified version of the cv template taken from [W3Schools.com](https://www.w3schools.com/w3css/w3css_templates.asp).
-It's part of a workshop in Kigali, Rwanda in September 2019.
+It's part of a workshop for WeCode in Kigali, Rwanda in September 2019.

 ## Getting Started